Published on November 5th, 2018 | by Jon Bunnies2

 Thought Number One: Radio can no longer be defined by any single transmission medium.

 Once upon a time when we thought about radio we associated it with AM/FM.
 But in retrospect, that 20th-century way of doing and understanding radio may have been anomalous.
-As I argued in Radio 2.0: Uploading the First Broadcast Medium, through the centuries we have read print in many different forms: books, newspaper articles, scrolls, teletype, LED freeway signs, just to cite a few examples.
+As I argued in my book Radio 2.0: Uploading the First Broadcast Medium, through the centuries we have read print in many different forms: books, newspaper articles, scrolls, teletype, LED freeway signs, just to cite a few examples.
 Why did we think that we would always listen to broadcast sound via AM/FM and no other format?
 In our time, radio is no longer defined by the technology that transmits it.
 Which takes us into . . .

 Thought Number Two: Radio is better understood as an idea instead of a technology.